rdfostrich/article-jws2018-ostrich/content/querying.md

 This triple-based offset is done by navigating through the tree to the smallest triple before or equal to the offset triple.
 We store an additional offset value (line 16), which corresponds to the current numerical offset inside the deletions stream.
-As long as the current snapshot offset is different from the sum of the original offset and the additional offset, we continue iterating this loop (line 17), which will continuously update this additional offset value.
+As long as the current snapshot offset is different from the sum of the original offset and the additional offset, we continue iterating this loop (line 17), which will continuously increase this additional offset value.

 In the second case (line 19), the given offset lies within the additions range.
 Now, we terminate the snapshot stream by offsetting it after its last element (line 20), and we relatively offset the additions stream (line 21).
 This offset is calculated as the original offset subtracted with the number of snapshot triples incremented with the number of deletions.

-Finally, we return a simple iterator starting from the three streams that could be offset (line 25).
+Finally, we return a simple iterator starting from the three streams (line 25).
 This iterator performs a sort-merge join operation that removes each triple from the snapshot that also appears in the deletion stream, which can be done efficiently because of the consistent `SPO`-ordering.
 Once the snapshot and deletion streams have finished, the iterator will start emitting addition triples at the end of the stream.
-For all streams, local changes are filtered out because locally changed triples are cancelled out for the given version as explained in [](#fundamentals), so they should not be returned in materialized versions.
+For all streams, local changes are filtered out because locally changed triples are cancelled out for the given version as explained in [](#local-changes), so they should not be returned in materialized versions.

 <figure id="algorithm-querying-vm" class="algorithm numbered">